This scholarship provides financial assistance to postgraduate research students undertaking research in Australian History.

 a.
 This Scholarship has been established to provide financial assistance to postgraduate research students who are undertaking research in Australian History to fund any activity that supports their research, including (however not limited to) conferences, field work, professional membership fees or equipment.

 a.
-Applicants must be currently enrolled to study in a Masters by Research or PhD within the Department of History, School of Philosophical and Historical Inquiry, Faculty of Arts and Social Sciences at the University of Sydney.
+Applicants must be currently enrolled to study in a Masters by Research or PhD within the School of Humanities, Faculty of Arts and Social Sciences at the University of Sydney.

 b.
 Applicants must be undertaking research in Australian History.

 c.
 Applicants must be applying for funding for expenses that will be incurred as part of their research.
 Applicants can request for funding for expenses up to $20,000 or lower.

 3. Selection Criteria

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 i. how the fund will support their research, and

 ii. if relevant, disadvantage or hardship, being financial and/or non-financial.

 b.
 Preference will be given to applicants who demonstrate disadvantage or hardship, being financial and/or non-financial based on at least one of the following: